hp4k1h5/boxcar/README.md

 ### usage
-please forgive the lack of documentation anywhere. hopefully v0.1 will have more explanation. in the meantime, the basic idea is to call `:BoxcarMake` and then either resize the box with e.g. `:BoxcarResize 3 3 1` with your cursor inside the box you desire to expand, or `:BoxcarOn` and then start typing inside a box.
+please forgive the lack of documentation anywhere. hopefully v0.1 will have more explanation. in the meantime, the basic idea is to call `:BoxcarMake` inside a markdown code-block i.e. inside a code-fence of three back-ticks.
+__Ex:__

+\```
+_call :BoxcarMake from here_
+\```

+and then either resize the box with e.g. `:BoxcarResize 3 3 0` with your cursor inside the box, or call `:BoxcarOn` and then start typing inside a box in insert mode.

-If you resize a box to your expeceted desired size, you can type inside of it with 'Replace mode', by e.g. typing `R` in normal mode.
-Otherwise `BoxcarOn` allows you to grow a box as large as you like as you type. current behavior is not smart enough to handle multiline yet, so its a bit of a manual process, of `BoxcarResize` and 'Replace mode'.
+If you first resize a box to your desired size, you can type inside of it with 'Replace mode', by e.g. typing `R` in normal mode.
+Otherwise `BoxcarOn` allows you to grow a box as large as you like, as you type. current behavior is not smart enough to handle multiline yet, so its a bit of a manual process, of `BoxcarResize 1 0 0` and 'Replace mode'.

 For now, the only way to get side-by-side boxes is with `<Ctrl-v><motions>y ....` and pasting the box where you would like.